Ryan Helsley

-Ryan Dalton Helsley (born July 18, 1994) is an American professional baseball pitcher for the St. Louis Cardinals of Major League Baseball (MLB).
-He made his MLB debut in 2019.
+Ryan Dalton Helsley (born July 18, 1994) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals and New York Mets.

-Born and raised in Tahlequah, Oklahoma, Helsley played two years of college baseball at Northeastern State University before he was selected by the Cardinals in the fifth round of the 2015 MLB draft.
-He played in their minor league system before making his debut in 2019.
-He broke out in 2022 while serving as the team's closer and was named an All-Star.
+Helsley played college baseball at Northeastern State University.
+He was selected by the Cardinals in the fifth round of the 2015 MLB draft and made his MLB debut in 2019.
+Helsley broke out in 2022 while serving as the team's closer and was named an All-Star.
+After the 2024 season, he was named NL Reliever of the Year for the first time in his career.
+In 2025, the Cardinals traded Helsley to the Mets.

 Amateur career

 Helsley attended Sequoyah High School in Tahlequah, Oklahoma, where he played baseball, basketball, and football along with running track.
 Undrafted out of high school in the 2013 MLB draft, he enrolled at Northeastern State University where he played college baseball.
 In 2014, as a freshman, he went 7–4 with a 4.60 ERA in 14 games (nine starts) and was named the MIAA Freshman of the Year.
 As a sophomore, he pitched to a 14–8 record and 4.06 ERA in 126 1/3 innings pitched.
 After his sophomore season, he was drafted by the St. Louis Cardinals in the fifth round of the 2015 MLB draft and he signed.